lucacasula91/SnackView/README.md

 - New SVImageViewItem class with which display images.

 - Dark mode is not compatible yet, for now SnackView continue to show light UI.
-- UIWindowSceneDelegate system is not compatible yet.
+- Compatible with the new UIWindowSceneDelegate system.